ncolesummers/mikrotik-presentation-slides/slides.md

-### Go to the Rescue
-Around this time I started looking into Go for a solution.
-The embed package had just been released, making it simple to embed any file into your final Go binary.
-Between this and the standard library's templating engine, Go was a promising target.

-I wasn't able to use Fyne for a graphics library in the end, because our old laptops did not have a graphics driver with OpenGL support.
-That's when I discovered the [Wails](https://wails.app) framework, which finally met all of the project requirements.
+### Why Go?
+* Embed makes it trivial to include an entire filesytem in your binary
+* The templating engine included in the standard library let me reuse my Dot.Liquid templates with only minor changes
+* ~Fyne~ [Wails](https://wails.app) finally met all of my project requirements